An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-FREDERICK, Md.
-(April 11, 2025) Naval Medical Research Command (NMRC), conducts bacteriophage therapy research to combat multidrug resistant bacteria that could impact warfighter readiness.
-Phages are viruses that target and kill antibiotic-resistant bacteria.
-Navy Medicine Research & Development (NMR&D) is engaged in bacteriophage therapy research to protect the warfighter from these threats, keeping U.S. forces ready and lethal.
-NMRC, headquarters of NMR&D, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
+SILVER SPRING, Md.
+(Aug.
+25, 2025) Mackenzie Ryan, a microbiologist with Naval Medical Research Command (NMRC), inspects a sample to aid research testing antimicrobial therapies.
+Research is being conducted to treat Staphylococcus aureus, a dangerous and frequently drug-resistant bacteria that is often associated with wound infections.
+Developing an antibiotic alternative that is easily accessible will allow service members to have better resources in environments where traditional healthcare is not available.
+NMRC, headquarters of Navy Medicine Research & Development, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.
-For 250 years, Navy Medicine, represented by more than 44,000 highly-trained military and civilian healthcare professionals, has delivered quality healthcare and enduring expeditionary medical support to the warfighter on, below, and above the sea and ashore.
-(U.S. Navy photo by Elliott Page /Released)
+(U.S. Navy photo by Aleece Williams/Released)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon